How do you maintain compliance with gambling regulations in 2026?

 Marketing compliance best practices

-Design creative, landing pages, and channel strategies that align to the strictest applicable rules among your target markets.
-Avoid ambiguous or promotional language that regulators commonly flag.
+Design creative, landing pages, and channel strategies around the strictest applicable rules among your target markets unless you have reliable jurisdiction-specific controls in place.
+Avoid vague promotional language, unsupported claims, urgency tactics, or missing disclosures that regulators and advertising platforms commonly flag.

 - Creating compliant ad copy and landing pages — required disclosures and prohibited claims